TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 opts.highlag = 40; %setups upper lag limit; allow for long lags associated with pathology

-% For comparison we can also run the lagged GLM analysis (beware this can
+% For comparison we can also run the lagged GLM analysis: beware this can

-% take quite some time)
+% take quite some time and memory

 opts.glm_model = 1; %default is 0